YuetChan/stock-market-risk-meter/README.md

 ## License

-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the GPL License - see the [LICENSE](https://github.com/YuetChan/code-meta/blob/master/LICENSE) file for details.

 ## Contact Information

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Yuet Chan at yuetcheukchan@gmail.com.